Updated: Sep 17

 After dinner, I walked over to Departure Gate 1-2.
 All border-crossing bus services to Singapore had shifted here from Gate 3-4 — not sure if it would be temporarily.

 Clearing both immigrations on a weekday evening were ultra-smooth.
-At 7:20pm, I exited Woodlands Checkpoint and boarded Service 160.
+At 7:20pm, I exited Woodlands Checkpoint and boarded Service 160 for my way home.

 For this Muar trip, I had focused mainly on the historical town, not the whole of Pekan Muar.
 I would be making another one or two trips to Muar again in the next few months to explore the "new town" of Pekan Muar and to find more interesting spots.